torvalds/linux/Documentation/admin-guide/devices.rst

 different defaults than the primary devices.
 Their main purpose is to allow the use of serial ports with programs with no inherent or broken support for serial ports.
-Their use is deprecated, and they may be removed from a future version of Linux.
+Their use is deprecated, and they may be removed from a future version of GNU/Linux.

 Arbitration of serial ports is provided by the use of lock files with the names ``/var/lock/LCK..ttyX#``.
 The contents of the lock file should